ydrive/EasySynth/README.md

 Next, you should assign semantic classes to all of the level actors.
 To do this:
 - Select one or more actors of the same class in the editor window or by using the World Outliner
+- Supported mesh types are static mesh, skeletal mesh and landscapes
 - Assign them a class by clicking on the `Pick a semantic class` button and picking the class

 To toggle between original and semantic color, use the `Pick a mesh texture style` button.
 Make sure that you never save your project while the semantic view mode is selected.